cloonix/cloonix.github.io/content/blog/20240829_logseq_with_syncthing_and_or_git.md

 With these git hooks and the function of logseq to automatically perform a commit (e.g. every 30 minutes or when the application is closed), the problem formulated at the beginning is reduced.

+Update (2024-08-31): In my daily work with logseq with git/syncthing i think it's the best to only have a single system which performs the automatic commit/push to the repository.
+I had diverged branches a few times the last few days.

 A pure synchronisation solution with git also has the advantage that you can really get it to work on all systems (including iOS/Android).

 ## Why syncthing?